Jeffh1505/Robotic-Arm/README.md

   <img src="https://github.com/Jeffh1505/Robotic-Arm/blob/ca8d28577ea20a32f708dfd36b841a662abd08b3/Images/20240727_005540836_iOS.jpg" alt="Actual Robot" width="400"/>
 </div>

-The **Jeffrey Hernandez Robotic Arm** is an advanced robotic arm project designed for precision and versatility.
+The **MechArm Robotic Arm** is an advanced robotic arm project designed for precision and versatility.
 It uses a Raspberry Pi Pico as the central control unit, integrated with SG90 servos for movement and a PCA9685 board for expanded servo control.
 The project aims to explore and demonstrate the capabilities of servo-based robotics with a user-friendly interface.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>